-- The 60-day Notice of Proposed Eviction requirement is only for delinquent payments arising between March 27, 2020 and May 8, 2020. - Effectively only applies to April and May 2020 rent and related fees - Only applies to "impacted tenants". - o Defined as tenants that loses wages, revenue, or income during the disaster; or - o Incurs delinquent payments as a result of the local disaster. - Only applies to properties in Austin city limits.
+- The 60-day Notice of Proposed Eviction requirement is for delinquent rent and related fee payments arising between March 27, 2020 and May17, 2021. - Only applies to "impacted tenants". - Defined as tenants that loses wages, revenue, or income during the disaster; or - o Incurs delinquent payments as a result of the local disaster. - Only applies to properties in Austin city limits.